tagorenathv/iot-saas/README.md

   - Data will be used for Bill generation
   - Rules: User can Read-Only only their data
 - sensor_data:
-  - Timeseries collection
+  - `Timeseries collection`
-  - Scheduled trigger: simulator function generates data for every record of user_device_subscriptions collection, where suspended:false into this collection for every 5 minutes.
+  - `Scheduled trigger`: simulator function generates data for every record of user_device_subscriptions collection, where suspended:false into this collection for every 5 minutes.
   - Data in this collection represents sensors or devices generated raw data.
 (Simulated using scheduled trigger for proto type purpose)
   - Data has expireAfterSeconds set as 86400 and granularity as minutes
   - Rules: User can Read-Only only their data
 - aggregated_sensor_data:
-  - Scheduled trigger: aggregatedSensorData function aggregates data from sensor_data for every 15 minutes and inserts into this collection for every userId and deviceId
+  - `Scheduled trigger`: aggregatedSensorData function aggregates data from sensor_data for every 15 minutes and inserts into this collection for every userId and deviceId
   - Data in this collection represents sensors or devices aggregated data.
 (Aggregated and Inserted using scheduled trigger)
   - Rules: User can Read-Only only their data
 - alerts:
-  - Database trigger: validateAggregatedData function validates latest aggregated value of every userId & deviceId and checks if aggregated value is breaching alert condition of that device.
+  - `Database trigger`: validateAggregatedData function validates latest aggregated value of every userId & deviceId and checks if aggregated value is breaching alert condition of that device.
 If breaching, new record will be inserted into this collection.
   - Alert condition of device is present in devices collection
   - If aggregated value breaches this condition, new entry will be inserted
   - Rules: User can Read-Only only their data
 - user_bills:
-  - Scheduled trigger: generateMonthlyUserBills function generates monthly bill using records of user_device_usage
+  - `Scheduled trigger`: generateMonthlyUserBills function generates monthly bill using records of user_device_usage
   - This contain bill details for every user for every month
   - Bill Generated formula: SUM(Each device per day price * number of devices this device is used/active/suspended:false)
   - Rules: User can Write/Read only their data